SSoelvsten/adiar/docs/getting_started.md

 set_target_properties(<target> PROPERTIES CXX_STANDARD 17)
 ```

-The last line is only necessary, if the `CXX_STANDARD` hasn't been set to 17 or
+You only need to include the third line if the `CXX_STANDARD` has not been set
-higher project-wide.
+project-wide to 17 or higher.

 ## Usage
-After having linked up the C++ source file with _Adiar_ as described above, then
+After having linked the C++ source file with _Adiar_ as described above, then
 one needs to include the `<adiar/adiar.h>` header, initialise the library before
 use, and remember to deinitialise the library again before the program
 terminates.